-- Children and young person(s) on visits or work experience must be accompanied at all times and 49.3.1. be under the direct supervision of a responsible person. - 49.3.2.
-The responsible person must: - Be responsible for the timekeeping of the child/young person - Take charge of them in the event of an emergency, such as a fire or evacuation or in the event of illness or minor injury. - Securely hold contact details for the child/young person's next of kin - Agree and implement hand-over at the end of the working day to a parent or quardian (if practicable) or ensure travel arrangements are agreed. - Ensure the control measures within the Risk Assessment are implemented and remain valid.
+- Be responsible for the timekeeping of the child/young person - Take charge of them in the event of an emergency, such as a fire or evacuation or in the event of illness or minor injury. - Securely hold contact details for the child/young person's next of kin - Agree and implement hand-over at the end of the working day to a parent or guardian (if practicable) or ensure travel arrangements are agreed. - Ensure the control measures within the Risk Assessment are implemented and remain valid.

 49.4.
-Risk assessment
+Risk Assessment

 - 49.4.1.
 The Company Site Lead or Office/Facilities Manager must identify the activities in which the child or young person is to be engaged and ensure a suitable risk assessment is undertaken in accordance with the SETTING PEOPLE TO WORK SAFELY section.
-This risk assessment must take into account the characteristics of a child or young person, including the following considerations: - School authorities and parents/quardians must be made aware of the key findings of a risk assessment undertaken for a child. - Steps must be taken to ensure the content of the risk assessment has been briefed to and understood by both the child/young person and their supervisor.

-• Young person(s) must be provided with any necessary PPE.
+This risk assessment must take into account the characteristics of a child or young person, including the following considerations: - School authorities and parents/guardians must be made aware of the key findings of a risk assessment undertaken for a child. - Steps must be taken to ensure the content of the risk assessment has been briefed to and understood by both the child/young person and their supervisor. - Young person(s) must be provided with any necessary PPE.